Larabia/HTML---PHP-Calculator/README.md

 _I'm going to build a calculator to do addition and division of two integer numbers.

-Each calculator will appear as a separate form for the user on the initial page, which will be contained in index.php.._
+Each calculator will appear as a separate form for the user on the initial page, which will be contained in index.php_